delawaremathguy/ShoppingList/README.md

 The project is what it is -- it's an on-going, out-in-public offering of code that may be of use to some; it might be something you'd like to play with or even develop on your own (fixing some things that are currently broken, or adding better design elements); or it might be something you'll look at and realize you've done something similar and run into similar problems.

 By the way: what you see today may not look anything like what it looks like tomorrow.
 I've already had cases of getting something to work, then found it didn't work after the next change, and I've gone back and re-architected.
 The CoreData model has changed multiple times -- but I do not rely on data migrations.
-(Yes, they were working correctly and I've done them in other projects, but at this stage, it's easier to just dump the database as JSON; delete the app; change the data model; and reload the data in code at startup ... which may require some coding changes to the code that loads it.)
+(Yes, migrations were working correctly and I've done them in other projects, but at this stage, it's easier to just dump the database as JSON; delete the app; change the data model; and reload the data in code at startup ... which may require some coding changes to the code that loads it.)
 Please see the code and comments in Development.swift and look at the new "Dev Tools" tab view for some explanations about how to load sample data, or dump the CoreData database to JSON.

 Finally, a story.
 I have another sizeable UIKit-based project, completely unrelated to this Shopping List project.
 I had every intention of moving to the App Store.
 But it lacked a couple of features (mostly synching with the Cloud across devices).
 And curiously, I had originally used CoreData to persist data when i started building it, when there was some cloud integration.